 Providing students with access to quality educational opportunities is essential to improving the quality of life in southern and eastern Kentucky.
-In today’s modern world, we must ensure that students not only have the fundamental building blocks of an education – such as reading, writing and arithmetic – but that they also have the technological skills to compete for the jobs of the future.
+In today’s modern world, we must ensure students not only have the fundamental building blocks of an education – such as reading, writing, and arithmetic – but also have the technological skills to compete for jobs in the future.
 Over the years, I have worked hard to provide better educational opportunities for our youth.
 Below are some organizations that strive to meet that goal.

-Finally, in today’s economy, higher education is often a necessary component to being competitive and successful.
+In today’s economy, higher education is often a necessary component to being competitive and successful.
 Throughout southern and eastern Kentucky, several colleges and universities have developed outstanding regional and national reputations, and are opening the doors of the world to students of all ages in Appalachia.
-From Morehead State University’s Space Science students putting satellites into orbit, to the University of Pikeville’s newly minted osteopathic doctors, southern and eastern Kentuckians are receiving quality education for jobs that are in demand.
+From Morehead State University’s space science students putting satellites into orbit, to the University of Pikeville’s osteopathic doctors, southern and eastern Kentuckians are receiving quality education for jobs that are in demand.
 Furthermore, Alice Lloyd College, University of the Cumberlands, Union College, and the twenty Kentucky Community and Technical College System campuses in the Fifth District are churning out educated workers, eager and ready for today’s marketplace.
 I am proud of everyone in our region who has taken advantage of the many educational opportunities available in our backyard.